 Another significant difference is that jack o’lanterns grow on decaying wood.
 Luckily, if you ingest these mushrooms, they will not cause death, but you will experience vomiting, diarrhea, and gastrointestinal upset.

-2. Eastern Destroying Angel (Amanita species)
+2. Eastern Destroying Angel (Amanita Species)

 You can find it in cultivated landscapes near oak and hardwood forests.
 As the name suggests, it is deadly.
 The initial symptoms are similar to cholera and begin approximately 15 hours after ingestion.
 Liver and kidney damage eventually lead to death.

-3. Pigskin Puffball (Scleroderma species)
+3. Pigskin Poison Puffball (Scleroderma Species)

 This mushroom is actually an earthball, not a puffball, as its common name suggests.
 It looks similar to a common puffball but is very firm to the touch.